vdumoulin/vdumoulin.github.io/_posts/2014-10-10-extending-pylearn2.md

 completely clear for the moment, you'll get to understand soon enough).

-We then get the model output by calling its `some_method_for_outputs` method, whose name and behaviour is really for you to decide, as long as you `Cost` subclass knows which method to call on the model.
+We then get the model output by calling its `some_method_for_outputs` method, whose name and behaviour is really for you to decide, as long as your `Cost` subclass knows which method to call on the model.

 Finally, we compute some loss measure on `outputs` and `targets` and return that